-The larvae of some species are green, some black, others brown or off-white, and some are striped, and some are spotted.
+The larvae of some Sawfly species are green, some black, others brown or off-white, and some are striped, and some are spotted.
 Some are smooth and some have bristles.

-Some have brown heads, others black.
 Some have blunt tails, some pointed.
 Some have white tails, some black, and some have forked tails.

 Different species feed on plants from different families.
 Different species vary in size, some growing to a length of about 5 cms.

-When disturbed, they all wriggle their tails and exude a nasty brown fluid from their mouths.
+When disturbed, they curl or wriggle their tails and exude a nasty brown fluid from their mouths.
 This latter habit has given them the common name of "Spitfires", although they do not actually spit the fluid, just dribble it.

-An adult wasps of different species vary in wingspan from 1 cm. to 4 cms.
+An adult wasps, or more accurately Symphytans, of different species vary in wingspan from 1 cm. to 4 cms.
 Different species have various colour schemes, including black, white, brown, and orange, and some have the odd coloured spot and/or abdominal bands.

 The larvae and adults of this family are quite harmless to people.
 They do not sting, unlike their cousins the communal wasps.
-Saw Flies are found all over the world, for example :
+Sawflies are found all over the world, for example :

-Common species in Australia include:
+Common species of Sawfly larvae in Australia include:

 Further reading :

-Insects, Reed International Books Australia, Port Melbourne, 1999, pp. 5, 10-11.
+Reed International Books Australia, Port Melbourne, 1999, pp. 5, 10-11.

-(updated 29 October 2012)
+(updated 29 October 2012, 25 November 2023)